-If you’re wondering about how to build a website, then this article will be helpful for you.
-If you don’t know exactly where to start, don’t worry – you’re not alone as for most people, building a website is still a bit of a mystery.
+If you’re wondering about how to build a website (even for free), then this article will be helpful for you.
+If you don’t know exactly where to start, don’t worry – you’re not alone as for most people, building a website online is still a bit of a mystery.

 Well, that was the old school stereotype that most people had for coders (including us – we confess!).
 I’m not sure if it’s because of the media, movies, whatever.
 But that’s definitely not how a lot of websites are built nowadays, and that’s definitely not how coders behave!

 You don’t need to be an IT geek to learn how to build a website today.
 You don’t even need to know code (a bit will help, but not a necessity and it won’t hold you back), you don’t need to manage hosts / servers, and you don’t need to have a lot of money.

 Keep reading and we’ll show you how to you can build a website in less than a day, and almost for free.

 HOW A LOT OF WEBSITES ARE BUILT NOWADAYS

 Technology has really advanced over the past few years.
 The internet has grown faster than ever before.
 Facebook has taken over, Google is king, and normal folks like yourself can build your own website for free.